jonlpersson/ed-latimore/site/_posts/2020-11-11-6-reasons-why-writing-is-important.md

 The following list highlights the importance of writing skills and why you need to master manipulating the written word.

-{% include widgets/toc.html heading="The importance of writing skills" list-items="Writing turns our thoughts into reality, Writing helps you set goals, Writing makes it easier to remember good ideas, Writing improves your communication skills, Writing improves your critical thinking skills, Writing makes you mentally tougher, Writing gives you a platform" list-ids="writing-turns-our-thoughts-into-reality, writing-helps-you-set-goals, writing-makes-it-easier-to-remember-good-ideas, writing-improves-your-communication-skills, writing-improves-your-critical-thinking-skills, writing-makes-you-mentally-tougher, writing-gives-you-a-platform" %}

 ## Writing turns our thoughts into reality

 For writing to be of any use, it has to be organized and sensible.
 This means that when you write down your thoughts, you impose order on them.